NOTICE OF MEMORANDUM OF UNDERSTANDING

-41. Except as provided in Paragraphs 37, 38, 39, 40 and 42, the Requesting Authority must obtain the prior written consent of the Requested Authority before disclosing non-public information received under this MOU to any non-signatory to this MOU.
+37. Except as provided in Paragraphs 36 and 38, the Requesting Authority must obtain the prior written consent of the Requested Authority before disclosing non-public information received under this MOU to any non-signatory to this MOU.
 The Requested Authority will take into account the level of urgency of the request and respond in a timely manner.
 During an Emergency Situation, consent may be obtained in any form, including orally, provided such communication is confirmed in writing as promptly as possible following such notification.
 If consent is denied by the Requested Authority, the Requesting and Requested Authorities will consult to discuss the reasons for withholding approval of such disclosure and the circumstances, if any, under which the intended disclosure by the Requesting Authority might be allowed.

-43. The Authorities intend that the sharing or the disclosure of non-public information, including deliberative and consultative materials, such as written analysis, opinions, or recommendations relating to non-public information that is prepared by or on behalf of an Authority, pursuant to the terms of this MOU, will not constitute a waiver of privilege or confidentiality of such information.
+39. The Authorities intend that the sharing or disclosure of non-public information, including deliberative and consultative materials, such as written analysis, opinions, or recommendations relating to non-public information that is prepared by or on behalf of an Authority, pursuant to the terms of this MOU, will not constitute a waiver of privilege or confidentiality of such non-public information.

 ARTICLE EIGHT: AMENDMENTS

-44. The Authorities intend periodically to review the functioning and effectiveness of the cooperation arrangements between the OSC and the BaFin with a view, inter alia, to expanding or altering the scope or operation of this MOU should that be judged necessary.
+40. The Authorities will periodically review the functioning and effectiveness of the cooperation arrangements between the CBI and the Canadian Authorities with a view, inter alia, to expanding or altering the scope or operation of this MOU should that be judged necessary.
 This MOU may be amended with the written consent of all of the Authorities referred to in Paragraph 1.